isomerpages/moe-acjc/_parents/Sexuality Education.md

 #### OVERVIEW OF ACJC SEXUALITY EDUCATION PROGRAMME FOR 2026

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.<br><br>
+You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.<br>

 #### Sexuality Education
 5. The focus for Sexuality Education at Pre-University is on respectful relationships.
 Specifically, the JC/MI package covers themes of Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships. <br>

-At Anglo-Chinese Junior College, the following Sexuality Education lessons will be taught in 2026:
+**At Anglo-Chinese Junior College, the following Sexuality Education lessons will be taught in 2026:**
 ##### <center>2026 SEXUALITY EDUCATION LESSONS IN CCE <br> JUNIOR COLLEGE 1 </center>

 <style type="text/css">